 - Hide menu

-Through out the years of my Internet Surfing and looking at raw food recipes, I have seen some confusion about the difference between Coconut Oil and Coconut Butter.
+Through out the years of my recipe blogging, I have come to notice that there is some confusion about the difference between coconut oil and coconut butter.
 So I thought I would write a little explanation about each and put the confusion to rest.